How to Become a Warden

 - Learn more about Maine's fish and wildlife resources

-- Pass the Physical Fitness Test (this must be done before you apply).
-Call the Maine Warden Service at 207-287-5305 to schedule your test.
+- Pass the entrance exams to the Maine Criminal Justice Academy: the Physical Fitness Test and the ALERT exam (required in order to apply).
+You can register for the ALERT exam by calling the Academy at 1-207-877-8000.
+To schedule a Physical Fitness Test, please call Maine Warden Service at 207-287-5305.
 You must pass the physical test within one year of your Warden Service application date.
 Click here to learn about the physical fitness test (PDF).

 The Maine Game Warden Hiring Process:

 - Submit a Game Warden application.
-You must include your Physical Fitness exam results.
+You must include your ALERT and Physical Fitness exam results.

 - Complete a written examination and submit an essay.